Status: Draft

 A bounded_loop with max_iterations = N generates N FSM states at compile time.
 Exceeding N at runtime raises LoopBoundExceeded.
 Unbounded iteration with await is rejected at class-load time.

 A single continuation function MAY contain at most 8 sequential await points (not counting awaits inside bounded_loop).
 This is a compile-time limit; violations are rejected at class-load.
-The cap reflects the practical state-space ceiling of the FSM compiler; authors needing more should split into multiple continuations.
+Authors needing more should split into multiple continuations.

 The SDK replaces or constrains Python built-ins whose semantics are non-deterministic or ambiguous across platforms.